oliwiagil/triangle/README.md

 # triangle

-Should work properly and load all requiered packages if oppened with Unity hub
+Should work properly and load all required packages if opened with Unity hub

-Preffered way to test multiplayer is to build the project and launch executable for each player
+Preferred way to test multiplayer is to build the project and launch executable for each player